samuelhafsteins/monumental-take-home/README.md

 In addition you have two extra options:

 * An inverse kinematic that will send the robot to a desired postion, while mainting the current rotations on the wrist and elbow.
-* A checkbox that will tell the robot to be stay still and move to a desired position, note that there is no bound check, thus picking a position which the robot could not access while keeping the gripper at the current location will crash the robot.
+* A checkbox under the movement section that will tell the robot to keep the gripper still and move to a desired position.
+Note that there is no bound check, thus picking a position which the robot could not access while keeping the gripper at the current location will stop the robot.

 ## Assumptions